Dorridge: Dorridge today

 The railway station is on the line between London and Birmingham.
 Chiltern Railways have created an inter-city route out of the run-down remnants of what had become primarily a goods line.
 A West Midlands Railway route now terminates in Dorridge or Leamington Spa, from Birmingham.

 Dorridge is neither urban nor a village.
 However, it sits right next to the Warwickshire countryside, with green fields being a short walk from the town centre.

-It has a small shopping centre, a village hall, at least three churches and a number of schools.
-It has a substantial park bordering the countryside.
+It has a small shopping precinct, a village hall, three churches and a number of schools.
+The substantial Dorridge Park borders the countryside to the South.